mgcaret/of816/docs/porting.md

 #### $0005 - FCode List Pointer ( -- address ) currently not used

-When the feature is implemented and FCode support is built assembled into the Forth system, this function should return the address of one or more cells containing the addresses of tokenized FCode to evaluate at initialization time, or zero if there are none.
-The list should end with zeros.
+When FCode support is built into the Forth system, this function should return either zero, or the address of one or more cells containing the addresses of tokenized FCode to evaluate at initialization time.
+The list should end with a zero.

-For now, this should simply return 0.
+The system trusts that there is FCode at each address in the list and calls 1 BYTE-LOAD for each address in the list.

 #### $0006 - Reset-All ( -- ) reboot the system as if the power had been cycled